-Ketchup stains on your shirt is no big deal, you may say.
+Ketchup stains on your shirt are no big deal, you may say.
 If you are outside with your friends wearing your favorite and expensive shirt, and you suddenly get ketchup on it, that is where the dilemma on how to get it out begins.
 Ketchup is so popular nowadays that it has become a necessity to some or most of their meals.

 You cannot deny that it is delicious and it enhances the flavors of your meal especially on the crowd’s favorites like French fries, burgers, and hotdogs.
 However, the power of its taste and the pleasure it gives our taste buds is nearly as powerful as its effect on your clothes when it becomes a stain.
-Here are some tips on getting rid of that ketchup stains.
+Here are some tips on getting rid of those ketchup stains.

 You do not have to wait until you get home to remove the stain on your clothes.
 There is a lot you can do right away to remove the ketchup stains.
 It is much better if you take care of it at once so that it will be effortless for you to wash when you get home, and the stain does not reach too deep into your clothes.